 The investigator started data collection by introducing himself to the studied parents and the purpose of the study was simply explained to the parents who agree to participate in the study.
-Each participant interviewed and assessed individually.
-Each parent was handed the questionnaire and answered it under observation of the investigator.
-Parent who can't read well, the investigator helped them to write their answers.
+Each was interviewed and participant assessed individually.
+Each parent was handed questionnaire and answered it under observation of the investigator.
+Parents who can't read well, the investigator helped them to write their answers.
 The first instrument (Parental Stress Scale) filled in about 10 minutes and the second instrument (Quality of Life Scale) filled in about 15-20 minutes.
-The process of data collection took about 5 months started in the beginning of May 2021 and ended in the end of September 2021.
-During the first three months (May, June& July), the investigator collected 20 questionnaires at specialized pediatric hospital at Benha city during the morning shift from 10 am to 12pm, one day per week (Wednesday).
+The process of data collection took about 5 months starting in the beginning of May 2021 and ending in the end of September 2021.
+During the first three months (May, Juneand July), the investigator collected 20 questionnaires at a specialized pediatric hospitals in Benha city during the morning shift from 10 am to 12pm, one day per week (Wednesday).
 (1-2 parents per week; 6-8 parents per month).
-During the last two months (August & September), the investigator collected 80 questionnaires at 57357 hospital during the morning shift from 10am to 1pm, two days per week (Wednesday & Thursday).
+During the last two months (August and September), the investigator collected 80 questionnaires at 57357 hospitals during the morning shift from 10am to 1pm, two days per week (Wednesday and Thursday).
 (10 parents per week; 40 parents per month).